-A fully oxidized tea from Korea with a classic cocoa fragrance.
+A fully oxidized, certified-organic tea from Korea with a classic cocoa fragrance.
 Wooricha is also called Hongcha in Chinese (meaning Red Tea).
 It is plucked and painstakingly processed entirely by hand.
 The slow, final high-firing of this tea give it an irresistible lingering aroma with pronounced flavors of chocolate, roasted barley, and savory baked cheddar.

 A black tea flavored with oil of bergamot according to an age-old Chinese recipe obtained by the 2nd Earl Grey as a gift on his travels through China in 1830.
 The recipe was taken back to England, and soon the new preparation gained world-wide renown under its new English name.
 Suitable for those who favor "English style" tea with milk and sweetener.
 A black, usually broken tea, with the unique and unmistakable bergamot aroma.

 During processing, the tea leaves are sprinkled with Bergamot oil, letting the classic scent and flavor of Earl Grey infuse the tea in the step called Aromatization.

 Earl Grey tea is sold in an 80g box for $10.00